Producing 'ALMA' | Breakdown

 SHOT PLAN:

-Then, I created a ‘'Shot Plan'’ to track the progress of each shot which means tracking the whole process of animation, ABC export, lighting, rendering and comp.
-It displays all the shots, the frame range of each shot, approved cameras, mocap versions, offsets and status of the actual animation (Blocking, Splining etc) which are key for the animators.
-Also, it allows each department to pass on their work to the next one by simply choosing the right action from the drop-down lists.
+It also allowed each department to pass on their work to the next one by simply choosing the right action from the drop-down lists.
 For example: If animation exported the ABC, the animator would select ''Pending Check'' and the lighting artist will choose ''In Progress''.
 If there is an issue with the ABC, the Lighting artist will change it to 'Blocked' and the ABC will turn into ''Re-Export''.
-I also placed comment boxes for each department so they can communicate with each other and avoid mistakes during export.

 ASSET TRACKER: